 Bullying: On and offline bullying including prejudice-based and cyberbullying is also abusive behaviour which will include at least one, if not two, three or all four, of the defined categories of abuse.
-Further information can be found in the academy behaviour and anti- bullying policy.
+Further information can be found in the academy behaviour and Anti bullying policy.

-Children Missing Education: Knowing where children are during school hours is an extremely important aspect of safeguarding.
+Children Missing Education: Knowing where children are during academy hours is an extremely important aspect of safeguarding.
 Missing school can be an indicator of abuse and neglect and may also raise concerns about other safeguarding issues, including the criminal exploitation of children.

 We monitor attendance carefully and address poor or irregular attendance without delay.
-We will always follow up with parents/carers when pupils are not at school.
+We will always follow up with parents/carers when children are not at school.
 This means we need to have a least two up to date contacts numbers for parents/carers.
-Parents should remember to update the school as soon as possible if the numbers change.
-In response to the guidance in Keeping Children Safe in Education (2023), the academy has:
+Parents should remember to update the academy as soon as possible if the numbers change.
+In response to the guidance in Keeping Children Safe in Education (2024) our academy has:

-Staff who understand what to do when children do not attend regularly
+- Staff who understand what to do when children do not attend regularly - Appropriate policies, procedures and responses for children who go missing from education (especially on repeat occasions). - Staff who know the signs and triggers for travelling to conflict zones, FGM and forced marriage. - Procedures to inform the local authority when we plan to take children off-roll when they: - a. leave the academy to be home educated

-- Appropriate policies, procedures and responses for pupils who go missing from education (especially on repeat occasions). - Staff who know the signs and triggers for travelling to conflict zones, FGM and forced marriage. - procedures to inform the local authority when we plan to take pupils off-roll when they: - a. leave school to be home educated - b. moves away from the school's location - c. is permanently excluded
+- b. moves away from the academy's location - c. is permanently excluded

-We will ensure that pupils who are expected to attend the academy but fail to take up the place will be referred to the local authority.
-When a pupil leaves the academy, we will record the name of the pupil's new school and their expected start date.
+We will ensure that children who are expected to attend the academy but fail to take up the place will be referred to the local authority.
+When a child leaves the academy, we will record the name of the child's new school and their expected start date.